Defacto2/server/README.md

 ```

+- [ ] App downloads of files and a custom page when downloads directory is broken
+- [ ]
 - [ ] Run an automated test to confirm 200 status for all routes.
 Run this on startup using a defer func?
 - [ ] All SQL stmts need to account for `delete_at`
 `qm.WithDeleted`